Principal Electrical Engineer

 * Execute assigned work, and deliver documentation within the project schedule

+* Control and monitoring of hours spent and deliverables for assigned Electrical scope

-* Develop detailed design deliverables defining transmission, distribution, protection and control schemes
+* Provide the technical lead in the development of detailed design deliverables defining transmission, distribution, protection and control schemes

-* Develop the design of substations, responsible for preparation of electrical one line diagrams, metering and protection schemes, control and indication schemes, and substation layout

-* Develop all FEED design deliverables to support cost estimate and EPC ITB preparation

 * Develop specifications and prepare material requisitions for LV & HV electrical switchgear, UPS, MCC, power transformers, trace heating materials and distribution equipment, earthing and other electrical equipment